Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

     ```

     **Discovery troubleshooting**

     The `redfishEndpoint` may cycle between `DiscoveryStarted` and `HTTPsGetFailed` before the endpoint becomes `DiscoverOK`.
 If the BMC is in `HTTPSGetFailed` for a long period of time, then the following steps may help to determine the cause:
-    * Verify that the xname of the BMC resolves in DNS:
+    1. Verify that the xname of the BMC resolves in DNS.

         ```bash
-        ncn-m# nslookup x3000c0s38b0
+        ncn-mw# nslookup x3000c0s38b0
         ```

         Expected output: